Automotive industry in South Africa: Ford

 Ford has an assembly plant in Silverton and an engine plant in Gqeberha.
 In December 2021 it announced a R600 million rand investment for building engines to be used by the new Ford Ranger, in addition to a previously announced R15.8 billion investment for the Silverton assembly plant in Tshwane.
+The Volkswagen Amarok is also assembled at the plant.